|Author||Dataiku (Alex Bourret)|

 - The DSS URL needs to be filled in.
 Go to Administration > Settings > Notifications & Integrations > DSS Location and make sure that the DSS URL is set up.

 Once the plugin is set up, navigate to the DSS project containing the wiki pages to push to Confluence.
 Once in the project, click on Macro > Wiki Confluence export.
 Select the preset corresponding to the Confluence Space you are targeting, and press Run Macro.

 - All code must be inside a code block.
 Any html tag present outside a code block is likely to make the page’s transfer fail.

 - Compliance to HTML and Markdown standards is more stringent on Confluence than on DSS Wiki.
 Some HTML code might result in a functional wiki page on DSS but may be refused on Confluence.
 If that’s the case, an error message will appear in place of the wiki page.
 It’s up to you to go back to the DSS wiki page and fix the issue there before attempting another transfer.

-- For the same reasons, discrepancies between the DSS Wiki and the uploaded Confluence version can appear when blocks are not properly separated by a line.
+- Discrepancies between the DSS Wiki and the uploaded Confluence version can appear when blocks are not properly separated by a line.

-- URLs are directly clickable in the DSS wiki, but are not with Confluence, unless they where properly tagged in markdown using the [title](url) scheme.
+- URLs are directly clickable in the DSS wiki, but are not with Confluence, unless they were properly tagged in markdown using the [title](url) scheme.